9.6 Ethics, Accountability, and Professional Boundaries

 |---|---|---|

-| Gift or favor | Decline and report if policy requires | Accept because it seems harmless |
+| Gift or favor | Decline; report if policy requires | Accept because it 'seems harmless' |

 | Confidential information | Share only through authorized channels | Discuss details with curious coworkers |

-| Staff misconduct | Preserve facts and report appropriately | Stay silent to protect the team image |
+| Staff misconduct | Preserve facts; report appropriately | Stay silent to protect the team image |

-| Personal mistake | Notify the supervisor promptly | Fix it quietly and hope no one notices |
+| Your own mistake | Notify the supervisor promptly | Fix it quietly and hope nobody notices |

 | Special treatment | Apply policy consistently | Create a private exception |

-Accountability Moves
+Accountability moves

 - Separate personal loyalty from professional duty.